m0ty/bible-io-package-py/README.md

 ## Features

-- Parse Bible translations from JSON files into rich Python objects
+- Parse Bible translations from JSON files into rich Python objects.
-- Access books, chapters, and verses by index or by enum identifiers
+- Access books, chapters, and verses via `BibleBookEnum` or numeric helper methods.
-- Search verses for a word or phrase (case-insensitive)
+- Run fast, case-insensitive word searches using a cached reverse index across all verses.
-- Pythonic error handling with custom exceptions for missing references
+- Pythonic error handling with custom exceptions for missing references.

 ## Installation